wangziqi2016/Kernel/src/doc/general.md

 we instruct qemu to load a compiled 1.44MB standard floppy disk file.
 The disk file is located under ``bin`` directory and is named ``bootdisk.img``.
 More details of the internal format of the disk image will be disclosed below.

+In order to test, type ``make qemu`` under the root and the qemu window should pop up.

 ## Module Assembly and Linking Process

 The kernal consists of separate modules, each of which has its own assembly source file.
 Modules are concatenated using ``cat`` utility before they are translated by the assembler, to provide global visibility of symbols.
 As a result, there is no linking phase.
 The combined file is named ``_loader_modules.tmp`` under ``bootsect`` directory.

-To avoid file contents getting mixed up after the concatenation, each module source file must end with a new line character.
+Since no conventional linking process is involved, module files must be coded in a way that allows the assembler and utility to recognize the original file after concatenation.
+We achieve this by adding special marks at the beginning and the end of the file.
+First, to avoid file contents getting mixed up after the concatenation, each module source file must end with one or more new line character.
+Second, to allow the utility to convert a line number in the conbined file to the number in individual files, at the physical first line of each file, there must be a label of form ``_[module file name without .asm suffix]_start:``.